How to Sell a Product Without a Salesy Bone in Your Body

 A trendy word “hype” may also come to your mind.

-A bright example of the hype is the popularity of dumb fidget spinners this spring: they flooded classrooms, causing teachers to confiscate them.
+A bright example of the hype is the popularity of fidget spinners.
+They flooded classrooms, causing teachers to confiscate them.
 They broke into the list of Amazon’s bestsellers.
 They were sold in every mobile-phone shop and kiosk.

 You’ve got one too, right?

-But a fidget spinner was a fast-to-come-and-fast-to-go-away product, just like Pokemon Go, Tamagotchi and alike.
+But a fidget spinner was a fast-to-come-and-fast-to-go-away product, just like Pokemon Go, Tamagotchi, and the like.

-And you do not want a spike followed by an inevitable and painful slump.
-You want a stable growth.
+And you do not want a product spike followed by an inevitable and painful slump.
+You want stable profits and growth.

-How to achieve stable growth of sales, keeping in mind the factors driving purchase decisions?
+How do you achieve stable sales, keeping in mind the factors driving purchase decisions?

-…wherever and whenever it is possible: on your website, in social media, on Amazon.
+Encourage reviews wherever and whenever it is possible: on your website, on social media, on Amazon.
 Research shows that up to 91% of people read online reviews, and 84% trust online reviews as much as a personal recommendation.

-Say, Hannah’s (automated, of course, but how successfully it pretends to be handwritten — good job, guys!) follow up resulted in my reviewing Segment on G2 Crowd and setting a 5-star rating:
+Say, Hannah’s follow-up email (automated, of course, but how successfully it is customized — good job, guys!) resulted in my reviewing Segment on G2 Crowd and giving a 5-star rating:

 Influencer marketing is a very fruitful strategy, as long as it’s done right.

 Paid Ads.
-We make a wry face when we hear “paid” in the context of advertising.
-It seems it will cost crazy money one can hardly afford.
+We cringe when we hear “paid” in the context of advertising, as it seems it will cost crazy money one can hardly afford.

-But you can advertise effectively yet stay within your budget.
+But you can advertise effectively AND stay within your budget.

-The recipe for a perfect online ad is:
+The recipe for a perfect online ad is as follows:

 - Create a strong selling message.